wko27/blog/_daily/2021-11-20-Monument_Peak_Hike.md

   * tried a new beef dish; not too impressed, little too chewy
 * tutoring session to prep our student for finals
 * lots of foam rolling
+* another tutoring session to help with coding interviews!

 LEARNINGS:
 * R8 Roll Recovery works!!